 It’s not hard to picture a time when queens, princesses and concubines schemed in the zenana, or private women’s quarters, while Jaipur’s dashing warrior princes held court.

 Adding to the mystique of the City Palace is the fact that Sawai Bhawani Singh, the man who would be Maharaja, had history taken a different course, continues to live in a section of the complex.

 Jaipur’s bazaars are vibrant and utterly fascinating.
 The main markets are Johari Bazaar, Bapu Bazaar, Nehru Bazaar, Tripolia Bazaar and M.I.
 Road.

 Keen shoppers will find themselves in a shopping nirvana.
 There are shops specialising in precious and semi precious stones, ornaments and jewellery, artisans making enamel bracelets and colourful stalls that sell anything from shoes to carpets.

 Don’t forget to haggle for the best price before your journey.

 4- Palace of the Wind

-One of Jaipur’s most recognizable icons is the Hawa Mahal, or the Palace of Wind.
+One of Jaipur’s most recognizable places to visit is the Hawa Mahal, or the Palace of Wind.
 Built by Maharaja Sawai Pratap Singh in 1799 A.D, this architectural marvel is a pyramid-shaped structure with thousands of tiny windows, domes and spires.